Home » Calculating Loss of Earning Capacity

 Historic Career Performance

 Evaluating historic career performance is crucial in determining future earnings potential.
-The forensic can use data such as past raises, bonuses, and promotions to produce an accurate trajectory of future lost earnings.
+The expert forensic can use past raises, bonuses, and promotions data to accurately predict future lost earnings.

 Example: